peak-ai/jedlik/README.md

 # jedlik

-Jedlik is an extensible DynamoDB ODM for Node
+Jedlik is an extensible DynamoDB ODM for Node.

 Jedlik allows you to create plain JavaScript classes to represent entities in your domain.
 Extending these classes from Jedlik's `Model` class enhances the class by introducing behaviour to allow it to interact with DynamoDB in a simple way.